thehyve/transmart-core/transmart-batch/docs/data_formats/word-mapping.md

 Word mapping
 ================

 The word mapping is an optional part of the clinical data upload process.
-It can be used in case a codebook already exists, or simply to change data labels without editing the source data.
+It can be used in case a codebook already exists, or simply to modify data values without touching the source data.
 Through the word mapping it is possible to assign a different value to a categorical variable for upload to tranSMART.
-The name of this file must be specified at the `WORD_MAP_FILE` parameter of your [clinical params file](clinical.md).
+The name of your word mapping file must be specified at the `WORD_MAP_FILE` parameter of your [clinical params file](clinical.md).

 WORD_MAP_FILE format
 ------------